ctrlplusb/easy-peasy/website/docs/docs/api/store.md

   - `getMockedActions` (Function)

     If the `mockActions` configuration value was passed to the `createStore` then calling this function will return the actions that have been dispatched (and mocked).
-This is useful in the context of testing - especially thunks.
+This is useful in the context of testing - especially thunks and listeners.

   - `useStoreActions` (Function)